This Nation's Saving Grace: 1988 bonus tracks

 Four bonus tracks were included on the 1988, 1990 and 1997 CD releases.
 The music for the album's second single "Cruiser's Creek" is built around another circular and twangy guitar riff by Brix, while the lyrics detail a debauched office-party.
 Writing for The Guardian in 2014, critic Dave Simpson described the song as "leftfield and outsiderly, yet the insistent tune is surely as catchy as anything by the Beatles."
 For Hinkley, the song is reminiscent of Dire Straits.
-It was released on 11 October, 1985, and was accompanied by a music video directed by both Mark and Cerith Wyn Evans, and stars Leigh Bowery in a role Smith described as resembling "a clerk on acid, like he was from some alternative world".
+It was released on 11 October 1985, and was accompanied by a music video directed by both Mark and Cerith Wyn Evans, and stars Leigh Bowery in a role Smith described as resembling "a clerk on acid, like he was from some alternative world".

 The other two bonus tracks are a cover of Gene Vincent's rockabilly song "Rollin' Dany", and the original "Couldn't Get Ahead", which was recorded before Steve Hanley rejoined and has Rogers playing bass.

 Release

 This Nation's Saving Grace was released on 23 September 1985 by Beggars Banquet Records.
-The label took out full page adverts in the UK Music press, showing the album's bleak city-scape of Manchester's center designed by Claus Castenskiold.
-A full page advert in Melody Maker shows the album cover depicting a horse-pulled chariot in the clouds above city buildings; the advert includes details of their October and November 1985 UK tour, and mention of the cassette version of the album, that featured bonus tracks.
+The label took out full-page adverts in the UK Music press, showing the album's bleak city-scape of Manchester's centre drawn by Michael Pollard with a horse-pulled chariot in the clouds above the city buildings drawn by Claus Castenskiold.
+A full-page advert in Melody Maker shows the album cover and includes details of their October and November 1985 UK tour, and mention of the cassette version of the album, that featured bonus tracks.
 This Nation's Saving Grace reached number 54 on the UK Albums Chart.
 After tours of the north of England and the US, the Fall recorded the double A-sided single "Couldn't Get Ahead"/"Rollin' Dany" and subsequent single "Cruiser's Creek" with Rogers standing in on bass guitar.